The Thomas Warne Museum & Library

 Thank you again for your continued support!

-The staff of the Thomas Warne Museum and Madison Township Historical Society
+Sincerely, The volunteers of the Thomas Warne Museum and the Madison-Old Bridge Township Historical Society.

 About the Thomas Warne Museum & Library

 Thomas Warne was one of the Twenty-Four original proprietors of “East Jersey” (the Raritan Bay Area).
 In 1682 Thomas and his father purchased 1000 acres of land between the Cheesequake and Matawan Creeks.
 187 years later, in 1869, Madison Township was formed.
 Thomas’ “little” parcel of land lay at the heart of this growing farming community, and his descendants continued to thrive there.
 On a two acre plot of Warne property, in 1820, a one room schoolhouse was erected and dedicated to the education of the area children.
 It was named “Cedar Grove” and served the town well for 127 years.
 Through wars, droughts, and the Great